gozo1234/THREE.TextTexture/README.md

 `.fillStyle = '#fff'`

-The color or style to use inside shapes.
+The color or the style of the text.

 Changing the value will redraw the canvas if `autoRedraw` is `true`.

 ---

-`.lineWidth = 0`
+`.strokeWidth = 0`

-The thickness of lines.
+The thickness of the stroke effect.
 The pixels are calculated relative to the font size.

 Changing the value will redraw the canvas if `autoRedraw` is `true`.